- About Us

 This six-week partial of the three-month course is a special time for practice.
 Because of its extended length and ongoing guidance, it is an opportunity for students to deepen the powers of concentration, wisdom and compassion.
 Based on the meditation instructions of Mahasi Sayadaw and supplemented by a range of skillful means, this retreat will encourage a balanced attitude of relaxation and alertness, and the continuity of practice based on the Buddha’s Four Foundations of Mindfulness.

-The teachers will be assisted by Erin Treat and Bonnie Duran.
+The teachers will be assisted by Bonnie Duran and Alexis Santos.

 Prerequisite is two retreats of a week or more with a recognized insight meditation teacher, or special permission.
 Please document this experience, including teachers’ names, dates and length of courses when registering, and answer additional questions specifically for this longer-term retreat.
 Your course participation cannot be confirmed until your information is received and approved.